spectrochempy/spectrochempy/docs/devguide/contributing.rst

     git add path/to/file-to-be-added

-By typing `git status` again, you should get something like:
+By typing `git status` again, you should get something like

 .. sourcecode:: bash